-Most LEM assume that river erosive processes and tectonic lift are the controlling factors that shapes a basin in the long-term (ref needed).
-But, such assumptions seem to be more realistic in bedrock than in gravel-bedded rivers because detachment-limited (sediment detached from the bed will obligatorily be transported) conditions exist (Campforts & Govers, 2015; Royden & Taylor Perron, 2013; Whipple & Tucker, 1999).
+Most LEM assume that river erosive processes and tectonic lift are the controlling factors that shape a basin in the long-term (ref needed).
+Such assumptions seem to be more realistic in bedrock than in gravel-bedded rivers because detachment-limited (sediment detached from the bed will be transported) conditions exist (Campforts & Govers, 2015; Royden & Taylor Perron, 2013; Whipple & Tucker, 1999).
 The evolution of the shapes (i.e., longitudinal and cross-sectional profiles) and alignment of a river does not only respond to erosion and a generalized increase in bed surface elevation but also depends on the sediment that is deposited at different locations.
 For example, gravel-bedded rivers with local imbalance of mass flux can deposit sediment, thus they increase the slope and the capacity to transport material until a new equilibrium is reached.
 Adding the capability to predict deposition (in addition to erosion) to LEM as a mass conservation problem makes the model development more complicated because it requires an accurate representation not only of flow direction but also of velocity and depth.
 Also, it requires conducting a mass balance at individual cells or control volumes thus increasing the number of calculations per simulated time step.

 Accurate LEM can be constructed using the components available in Landlab, a modeling platform written in Python the create, assemble, and run bidimensional (2D) models.
 Thanks to the plug-and-play capacities of Landlab different processes can be included by combining the adequate components.
 For example, Adams et al. (2017) used OverlandFlow coupled to DetachmentLtdErosion to analyze how incision across a watershed varies when using a more accurate flow routing method.
-However, the LEM is not applicable to grabel-bedded rivers because the geomorphological model uses the stream power law ignoring effects of fractional sediment transport and deposition.
+However, DetachmentLtdErosion is not applicable to gravel-bedded rivers because it uses the stream power law which ignores the effects of fractional sediment transport and deposition.
 An alternative to include more detailed sediment transport processes is NetworkSedimentTransporter (Pfeiffer et al., 2020), a lagrangian model that predict changes in bed material grain size and river bed elevation based on bed load estimates through a river network.
 It can potentially be used in long-term simulations and is very accurate in its predictions, but it was not designed to predict bed surface changes at every location within a watershed.
-Given the potential of OverlandFlow to predict with high accuracy the flow hydraulics under non-steady and non-uniform flow conditions and that there is no available component in Landlab to accurately represent the dynamics of sediment transport in gravel-bedded rivers in a 2D distributed way, we proposed, developed, and tested a new component called riverBedDynamics.
+Given the potential of OverlandFlow to predict with high accuracy the flow hydraulics under non-steady and non-uniform flow conditions, and that there is no available component in Landlab to accurately represent the dynamics of sediment transport in gravel-bedded rivers in a 2D distributed way, we proposed, developed, and tested a new component, riverBedDynamics, that addresses this knowledge gap.

-The new component was designed to work with gravel-bedded river.
+riverBedDynamics was designed to work in gravel-bedded rivers.
 Four bed load transport models are available, covering the requirements of simple bed surface elevation predictions, using Meyer-Peter & Müller (1948) equation, or more advanced fractional sediment transport to simulate bed surface elevation and grain size distribution evolution and changes in the stratigraphy using Wilcock & Crowe (2003) model.
 All sediment transport predictions are based on the unsteady total shear stress, which accounts for spatial and time gradient in flow velocity and local variations in bed elevation and water depth.
 Our component was coupled to an extended version of OverlandFlow, from which all hydraulics variables required to calculate the total shear stress are obtained.
-Evaluations of our component are conducted using test cases with analytical solution and with previously reported models.
+Evaluations of our component are conducted using test cases with analytical solutions from previously reported models.
 An application to a large watershed is used to explore large scale applications of the component.

 2 A general overview of the Landlab modeling approach